album chronology

 shaken, not stirred

 Not another James Bond remix?
 Yep.
 Following attempts to do a rave version of The Sound of Music and various Christmas carols, I strike success.
-Some excellently placed sound bites and well recreated them music make this exceedingly entertaining.
+Some well- placed sound bites and convincingly-recreated theme music make this entertaining, if nothing else...

 the road

 One of the favourites at the time.
-An otherwise good, well engineered piece of music let down by the usual duff and messy drums.
+An otherwise reasonably-engineered piece of music, let down by the usual duff and messy drums.
 I'll remix it and get it right one day.
-Imagine yourself in the back of a car, driving down the motorway at night with the orange lights sweeping shadows across the back of seat in front.
+Imagine yourself in the car, driving down the motorway at night with orange lights sweeping shadows across the dashboard.

 the road (remix)